When to Witness?

 Jesus delivered a man from demons and the man begged to be with Him.
 But Jesus sent him away, saying, “Return to your own house, and tell what great things God has done for you.”
 And he went his way and proclaimed throughout the whole city what great things Jesus had done for him” (Luke 8:38,39).

 And when Peter denied Jesus three times and repented of his sin.
 Jesus told him “and when thou art converted, strengthen thy brethren” (Luke 22:32).
 And He added, “Feed my sheep” (John 21:17).
-Jesus gave Peter the mission to witness and minister to others.
+Jesus gave Peter the mission to witness and minister to others right after his repentance.

 Witnessing is part of the sanctification process for the believer.
 It’s when he is engaged in feeding the multitude with the Bread of Life that the Lord will multiply the bread.
 Active ministry is part of the conversion process, as surely as exercise is part of a child’s growing process.

-God’s miracles are connected with doing God’ will and ministry.
-In the OT, God’s miracles were seen on the battlefield, with Moses, Joshua, Samson, Gideon and David.
-In the NT, God miraculously delivered Peter, Paul, Silas, and the 12 apostles from prison when they were actively preaching and teaching the truth.
+God’s miracles are connected with doing His will and ministry.
+In the Old Testament, God’s miracles were seen on the battlefield, with Moses, Joshua, Samson, Gideon and David.
+In the New Testament, the Lord miraculously delivered Peter, Paul, Silas, and the 12 apostles from prison when they were actively preaching and teaching the truth.

 Some feel that they are not fully equipped to witness, so they step aside.
 But those who humbly commit their gifts to God and step out in faith will experience great results in witnessing.
 “The fruit of the righteous is a tree of life; and he that winneth souls is wise” (Proverbs 11:30).